Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 234.  ### Question234
-Interface Segregation principle implies that a client should never be forced to implement an interface that it doesn’t use.
+True or False: Interface Segregation principle implies that a client should never be forced to implement an interface that it doesn’t use.

-- [ ] False
+- [ ] False.
-- [x] True
+- [x] True.

 _[⬆ Back to Top](#table-of-contents)_